QinDSHub/TurboApply-Lightweight-Cross-Platform-Job-Recommendation-Automation-Tool/README.md

 * **Optimized Recommendation Ordering:** Improved the recommendation-ranking and ordering logic to make job prioritization more effective.
 * **Company-Level Job Alerts:** Added company-level job alert functionality, extending the tool beyond individual job-level tracking.
 Enables users to monitor opportunities at the company level, without being limited by the recommendation mechanism.

-**V2.1.0 — Optimization** *(Current GitHub Version - V2.1.0)*
+**V2.1.0 — Centralize configuration variables and add job alerts**
-* **Centralize configuration variables:** Move configurable variables into config.yaml for easier and more consistent management.
+* **Centralize configuration:** Move all scattered configurable variables into config.yaml for easier and more consistent management.

-* **Company-Level Job Alerts:** Developing an agent to expand the workflow from job discovery at company-level application coverage.
-Currently running locally and available for an on-computer demonstration.
+**V2.2.0 — Recommendation Optimization & Optional Peak-Period Mode**
+* **Optimize `recommendation.py`:** Refactor and streamline the recommendation logic to improve code maintainability and readability.
+* **Apply all jobs posted today during peak periods:** Add an optional mode that bypasses the custom recommendation mechanism during peak application periods.
+Instead, all jobs posted today are prioritized and processed based on their posting time.

+**GitHub Version - Add an AI Agent** *(--In development)*
+* **Add an agent to expand application coverage (company-level):** Added an AI agent that identifies top-k companies in the same industries as companies that have already invited you to interviews.
+The underlying logic is that interview opportunities indicate a potential fit for similar roles, making companies in the same industry promising targets for further applications.
+The agent generates a prioritized company list, allowing users to apply directly through individual company career websites.

+**GitHub Version - Optimize Job Extraction & Automation** *(--In development)*
 * **Intelligent Historical Data Agent:** Developing an agent to automatically identify, map, and normalize columns from users’ historical application data into a standardized schema.
 Enabling users to upload their own CSV files without following a fixed template, making historical data ingestion more flexible and automated.

+**GitHub Version - Logging Improvements** *(--In development)*
+* **Improve logging:** Replace print statements used for debugging with Python's built-in logging module to improve scalability, maintainability, and debugging.

+---

 ### 1. Why TurboApply?